Quantifying the Effects of Magnetic Field Line Curvature Scattering on Radiation Belt and Ring Current Particles: Introduction

-Although the electron has a much smaller gyro-radius than the ion at the same energy, the scattering effect of the magnetic field curvature of the electron is still not negligible, especially in the night-side magnetosphere during disturbed times. \citeA{Artemyev2013} demonstrated that the effects of FLCS are more critical than the scattering by resonant wave-particle interaction for high-energy($\geq $ 1 MeV) electrons in the night-side inner magnetosphere based on the current sheet magnetic field model. \citeA{Eshetu2018} demonstrated that FLCS in the weak magnetic strength region adjacent to the BBFs in the global MHD simulations could scatter energetic electrons whose energy is above a few keV.
-By simulating the 17 March 2013 storm event, \citeA{Yu2020} shows that the precipitation proton flux of tens keV due to FLCS is comparable to that of electrons on the night side.
+FLC scattering might also play a significant role in energetic electron scattering, despite electrons having a smaller gyro-radius than ions at the same kinetic energy.
+Based on a current sheet magnetic field model, \citeA{Artemyev2013} showed that the impact of FLC scattering is more significant than the scattering by wave-particle resonant interaction for relativistic electrons in the night side inner magnetosphere.
+According to \citeA{Eshetu2018}, global MHD simulations have shown that FLC scattering in the weak magnetic strength region adjacent to the BBFs can scatter energetic electrons with energies above a few keV.
+Using a multi-spacecraft analysis method, the study by \citeA{Zhang2016} offers in situ evidence of electron pitch angle scattering due to FLC scattering in the ion diffusion region of magnetic reconnection.

-Previous studies investigated the mechanism of field line curvature scattering according to analytical models and numerical simulations.
-However, only some studies test the accuracy of the analytical formula in the realistic magnetic field configuration and give the global charged particle diffusion coefficients, including electrons and ions, under different geomagnetic activity conditions.
-In this study, we demonstrate the accuracy of \citeA{Birmingham1984} analytical model in the current sheet configuration and quantify the filed line curvature scattering rate at different MLT, L-shell, and $Kp$-index in the T89c magnetic field.
-Furthermore, we calculate the particle lifetime and compare the results with the scattering by waves at the midnight magnetosphere to understand the role of field line scattering in the radiation belt and ring current dynamics.
+In this study, we first investigate and compare the accuracy of the \citeA{Birmingham1984} analytical model and \citeA{Young2002} empirical model for the calculation of FLC diffusion coefficients using test particle simulations.
+We then quantify the diffusion rates of FLC scattering of electrons and ions at different MLT, $L$-shell, and $Kp$-index values using the T89 magnetic field model.
+Additionally, we estimate the decay time of particles from FLC scattering and compare that from wave-particle resonant scattering.
+By doing so, we aim to provide a global picture about possible roles played by FLC scattering in the dynamics of radiation belt and ring current particles.

-The remaining part of the paper is organized as follows.
-Section \ref{sec:TP-simu} describes the methodology, that is, the test particle simulation we implement to study the non-adiabatic behavior of the charged particle.
-Details of the analytic model validation by comparison with simulation are described in Section \ref{sec:validation-analytic-model}.
-Then, Section \ref{sec:diffusion rate} shows the global distribution of particle's diffusion coefficients and decay time by FLCS aimed at electrons and protons.
-The comparisons between curvature scattering and wave-induced scattering are also investigated.
-Finally, our results are summarized in Section \ref{sec:summary}.